Daily UAP/UFO news · gov drops · sightings · witness accounts

 The FBI's 62-HQ-83894 case file includes investigative records, eyewitness testimonies, and public reports concerning Unidentified Flying Objects and flying discs documented between June 1947 and July 1968.
 The records include high-profile incident accounts, photographic evidence from sites like Oak Ridge, TN, and technical proposals regarding potential propulsion systems.
 Additional topics include convention programs, researcher accounts, and extensive media coverage from the period.
 This file is partially posted on FBI vault with more redactions and some pages missing.
 Included here is the complete case file with several newly declassified pages and only minor redactions.

-A U.S. Embassy Dushanbe diplomatic cable dated January 31, 1994 reports that Tajik Air Chief Pilot Ed Rhodes and two American pilot colleagues encountered an unidentified aerial object on January 27, 1994 while flying a Boeing 747SP at 41,000 feet over Kazakhstan at approximately 45°N, 55°E. The crew observed the object for approximately 40 minutes as it performed circles, corkscrews, and 90-degree turns at high speed; Rhodes photographed the object with a pocket camera and estimated its contrails at approximately 100,000 feet altitude.
-The embassy transmitted the report without offering an official opinion.
+A U.S. Embassy Dushanbe diplomatic cable dated January 31, 1994 reports a UAP encounter on January 27, 1994 by Tajik Air Chief Pilot Ed Rhodes and two American colleagues while flying a Boeing 747SP at 41,000 feet over Kazakhstan.
+The object appeared as an extremely bright light performing extraordinary maneuvers including circles, corkscrews, and 90-degree turns at high speed, and left contrails estimated at approximately 100,000 feet altitude.
+The embassy transmits the report without offering an official opinion, routing copies to the CIA, DIA, and multiple regional embassies.

 38_143685_box_Incident_Summaries_101-172